 Novice Benchmark Interpretive Listening or Viewing I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
-What can I understand or interpret in authentic informational texts that I hear or view?
+This is my goal . can do this with help can do this con siste ntly.
+I have provide d evidenc e to demons trate this.
 I can identify memorized or familiar words when they are supported by gestures or visuals in informational texts.
-Examples I can I can recognize familiar names of people and places in a public announcement.
+Examples I can recognize familiar names of people and places in a public announcement.
 I can understand simple directions to a familiar place.
 I can follow instructions for simple class routines.
 I can understand names and titles when speakers are introduced.
 I can understand a cell phone number.
-2 X What can I understand or interpret in authentic fictional texts that I hear or view?
+X What can I understand or interpret in authentic fictional texts that I hear or view?
 I can identify memorized or familiar words when they are supported by gestures or visuals in fictional texts.
 Examples I can I can recognize a few individual words of a read-aloud story.
 I can recognize a few individual words in a read-aloud poem.
 I can recognize a character's name in a folk tale.
 I can recognize common opening and closing words in oral storytelling.
 I can recognize a few familiar words from a music video.
-X What can I understand or interpret in conversations or discussions that I hear or view, in which I am not a l partici pant?
-I can understand memorized or familiar words when they are supported by gestures or visuals in conversations.
+X What can I understand or interpret in conversations or discussions that I hear or view, in which I can understand memorized or familiar words when they are supported by gestures or visuals in conversations.
 Examples I can I can recognize when greetings and leave-taking are expressed.
 I can recognize people's names and their titles when they are introduced.
 I can recognize a few individual question words in a conversation among visitors in school.
 I can recognize familiar names of places discussed on a tour.
-I can understand simple words of praise by a teacher to a student.
-X
+I can understand simple words of praise by a teacher to a student. l am i not a p X pant?